goranefbl/wpgens-refer-a-friend/README.txt

 Tags: refer a friend, refer, referral, woocommerce, ecommerce, affiliate, referral marketing,reward, sponsors, sponsorship Requires at least: 3.6
 Tested up to: 4.3.1
-Stable tag: 1.0.0
+Stable tag: 1.0.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Referral System for WooCommerce.
-Each customer has unique referral link that rewards them with a coupon after someone makes a purchase through their link
+Each customer has referral link that rewards them with a coupon after someone makes a purchase through their link

 == Description ==

 Refer A Friend plugin will create a unique url for each of your WooCommerce members, that will be visible on their account page.
-Member can use that link to link to your products, and every time someone purchase something through their link, you will reward them with a coupon.
+Members can use that link to link to your products, and every time someone purchases something through their link, you will reward them with a coupon.
 Coupons are connected with WooCoupons so you can define value of each coupon, type, minimum order and can it be combined with other woo coupons.
-Coupons are sent to person who referred you a customers only after orders are marked as complete.
+After order is marked as complete, coupon is sent to a person who referred you a customers.
 Every time referral receives a coupon, it will be shown in his account page and only he can use it.
 As with our other plugins, refer a friend is coded with best practice, it is super light and will not slow down your site.